 Bubbles form quickly in a boiling crisis and stick together before detaching from the hot surface, creating a vapor layer that insulates the surface from the cooling fluid above.
 Temperatures rise even quicker, posing a threat of disaster.
 Operators should be able to forecast such failures.
 New research using high-speed infrared cameras and artificial intelligence provides insight into the phenomena.

-Predicting the vicinity of a brewing disaster not only improves safety it also boosts efficiency.
-A system might push computer chips or reactors to their limits without limiting them or adding additional cooling hardware by monitoring circumstances in real-time.
+Predicting the vicinity of a brewing disaster improves not only safety but also boosts efficiency.
+A system might push computer chips or reactors to their limits without limiting them or adding additional cooling hardware by monitoring circumstances in real time.

 Researchers have debated the mechanisms underlying the boiling crisis.
 Is it caused solely by phenomena at the heating surface or distant fluid dynamics?
 This research suggests that surface phenomena are sufficient to forecast the event.

 Predicting proximity to the erupting crisis does more than increase safety.
 It also boosts efficiency.
 A system could push chips or reactors to their limits by monitoring real-time conditions without throttling them or adding unnecessary cooling hardware.

 Related Content: Thermal Maps With Drone Cameras For Energy Efficiency